Artificial intelligence to advance Earth observation: : A review of models, recent trends, and pathways forward: Earth observation and society: the growing relevance of ethics

-\subsection{Data ethics}
+\subsubsection{Data Ethics}

-Recently, the Data Ethics Commission (in German: `Datenethikkommission'), set up by Germany’s Federal Government on 18 July 2018, derived six additional general ethical and legal principles from 8 guiding motifs.
-These general ethical principles are: \emph{human dignity, self-determination, security, democracy, justice and solidarity, and sustainability}.
-These principles signal the central relevance of human-centred and value-oriented technology design.
-However, the question of finding a balance between potentially divergent tenets requires case-by-case attention.
+Recently, the Data Ethics Commission set up by Germany’s Federal Government on 18 July 2018 \cite{dataeth2018de} highlighted 6 general ethical and legal principles from 8 guiding motifs.
+These general ethical principles are human dignity, self-determination, security, democracy, justice and solidarity, and sustainability.
+These principles signal the central relevance of the human-centred and value-oriented design of technology.
+However, finding a balance between potentially divergent principles is a complex matter requiring case-by-case attention.

-For instance, in the context of agriculture, the EU code of conduct for agricultural data sharing emphasizes that ``\emph{The farmer remains at the heart of the collection, processing and management of agricultural data}''~\cite{RNY008}.
-The code recognizes that farmers who share data have the right to know and participate in the uses to which their data is put.
-The challenge in EO and AI4EO research is that such data is not collected or shared by the farmers.
-Indeed the data is remotely collected, often without the knowledge of farmers.
-There was little concern about ethical issues when such collections were limited to providing information.
-However, as the collection, analysis and distribution of such (EO) data start resulting in the formulation of policies that (adversely) impact individual farmers' rights (e.g. their right to dignity or self-determination), the principles of the EU code of conduct will become increasingly relevant to ensure society's participation in and eventual acceptance of the resulting policies.
+Consider the example of agriculture, where the EU Code of Conduct for agricultural data sharing emphasizes that “The farmer remains at the heart of the collection, processing, and management of agricultural data” \cite{RNY008}.
+The Code recognizes that farmers who share data have the right to know and participate in the uses to which their data is put.
+The challenge in EO and AI4EO research is that farmers' data is remotely collected, often without the knowledge of farmers.
+If the data collected is used merely to provide information to farmers, there is no ethical concern.
+However, when the data starts being used for the formulation of policies that (adversely) impact individual farmers' rights, the principles of the EU Code of Conduct will become very relevant.
+In fact, the use of AI in combination with EO in such instances will also trigger the application of the proposed EU AI Act, which may label such AI use cases as ``high risk'' and, therefore, subject to extensive regulation.